The Parksville-Qualicum Foundation (PQF) is dedicated to enriching and strengthening our communities.

-By their 30’s, many look for more convenient ways to give and choose monthly giving with automatic deductions donated to their favorite organizations.
+- Many people in their 30’s look for more convenient ways to give, and choose monthly giving with automatically deducted donations

 There are many strategies to support planned giving.
-See your financial advisor!
+Contact your financial advisor for more information.